uQr/cordova-docs/DPS_test/articles/getting-started/tutorial-nuget.md

-﻿<properties pageTitle="Nuget Tutorial"
-  description="This is an article on nuget tutorial" services="" documentationCenter="" authors="bursteg" />
+﻿<properties pageTitle="Add packages to your Cordova project with the Nuget Package Manager" description="This is an article on nuget tutorial" services="" documentationCenter="" authors="bursteg" />

-# Using the NuGet package manager with your Cordova projects
+# Add packages to your Cordova project with the Nuget Package Manager

 [NuGet](https://www.nuget.org/) is the package manager for the Microsoft development platform.
 It has client tools to produce and consume packages and a gallery where all the packages are hosted.
 In addition to popular .NET packages, it also hosts many popular JavaSript frameworks that have typically been used in ASP.NET applications.